 To thrive in an era of a so-called Industrial Revolution 4.0, company executives do not have any choice, but to move from analogue to digital solutions.
 However, the aforementioned does not happen overnight and there are many obstacles along the process itself.

-Yet, besides it being in a relatively early stage, we can distinguish some companies which – thanks to their holistic approach and a consistent plan – were able to reach maturity, showing a considerable boost in performance at the same time.
+Thankfully there are some companies which – thanks to their holistic approach and a consistent plan – were able to reach maturity, showing at the same time a considerable boost in performance.
+Let’s look at who they are and what they achieved.

 What is digital transformation?

 In very general terms, digital transformation (DT) or DX is a process of incorporating the latest IT trends across all areas of business, which results in creating new business processes, culture, customer experiences, and higher cost-effectiveness.

 Deloitte Digital distinguishes four primary elements of DT which apply mainly to the business context:

 According to PwC, there are 8 primary technologies that can be perceived as game-changers in helping businesses to drive the implementation of DT:

 Internet of Things (IoT),